 The first NSA whistleblower

-BIOGRAPHICAL SUMMARYWilliam Binney was once the man who designed the National Security Agency’s automated surveillance systems.
+BIOGRAPHY SUMMARYWilliam Binney was once the man who designed the National Security Agency’s automated surveillance systems.
 But he left the NSA in 2001, when he discovered his employer had started spying on civilians.

 William Binney Overview ‧ read